A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Walk After Meals to Prevent Sky High Blood Sugars

 Other exercises like pull-ups, rowing, or stationary cycling can also be done.
-When injured, I exercised without weight bearing doing Blood Flow Restriction.
+I exercised without weight bearing when injured by doing Blood Flow Restriction Therapy.

 Passing and Failing the One-Hour After-Meal Blood Sugar